 I didn’t register to become a collection point in time for the next Dignity Drive, what should I do?

 You are more than welcome to set up your own internal collection drive and ask friends/family/colleagues/your local community to donate period products.

-We love seeing how the public collects donations - you can use any kind of collection container you like, and there are a range of downloadable resources available on our website that you can print out to decorate your collection box.
+We love seeing how the public collect donations - you can use any kind of collection container you like, and there are a range of downloadable resources available that you can print out to decorate your collection container.

-During the Dignity Drive (March & August) you can drop off any donated items to any of the registered collection points for the entire month.
+Also, during the Dignity Drives, you can drop off any donated items to any of the registered collection points for the entire month.
 During March and August, you can find your closest registered collection point via our Dignity Drive webpage.

 How can I register my charity to receive donations?

 If you are part of a charity that would like to begin receiving donations from our drives, please register via the button below.
 If you are part of a charity that has worked with us before, your dedicated contact person will be contacted by one of our Share the Dignity volunteers, known as Sheroes, to find out what donations are required.

 I’m registered as an 'internal' collection point, what do I do with my donations after the drive is over?

 Hold tight on to your donations throughout August, and a Share the Dignity Shero volunteer will be in contact with you towards the end of August to organise pickup.